 As with the ForFour, three trim levels are offered made up of Passion, Prime and Proxy.
 Standard kit includes cruise control, climate control and 15-inch alloy wheels.

 Huge developments beneath the surface make the ForTwo more engaging but still comfortable to drive.
 Smart has successfully addressed the two biggest issues with its city car: the ride and the refinement.

 The new chassis brings with it more sophisticated suspension – with some elements from the front axle being taken from the Mercedes C-Class compact executive saloon– so the ForTwo is no longer troubled by slightly worn tarmac.
 It’s more cushioned and compliant on the move.

 The old robotized manual gearbox, which plagued the old model has now thankfully been ditched.
 In its place is a five-speed manual or optional (£995) dual-clutch auto.
 While we wouldn’t recommend the auto, it’s much improved over the version in the previous-gen car – transforming the driving dynamics and making the Smart quite fun to drive.

 The engine now thrums rather than wheezes and the gearchange is far smoother, although a slightly sticky clutch can make getaways a little jerky.
 The turbo engine commands a premium of around £700 over the 70bhp 1.0-litre motor, but we think it’s well worth the cash.
-It isn’t the most refined in its power delivery with a narrow power band meaning you have to be in the right gear at the right time in order to make progress.
+It isn’t the most refined in its power delivery, but it’s far better suited to motorway driving, allowing you to keep up with faster-moving traffic.

 The rear engine and rear-wheel drive setup has been employed to maximize practicality rather performance.
 Around the city it’s incredibly nimble and the 6.95m turning circle is the smallest of any car on sale.
 It’s a huge benefit when you have to navigate tight city streets or make impromptu u-turns on narrow roads.